pa2si/portfolio-projects/README.md

-v 0.1.26
+v 0.1.27

 new:

-- imprint und privacy import of SlideInY corrected
+- in Contact.tsx corrected the slideIn import

   what's done:

 - Navigation
 - Hero